xl4kj/doc-ci-cd-workflow-playground/docs/en/remote-flow.rst

   Below is a non-normative example of the Authorization Response:

   .. code-block:: http

       POST /response_uri HTTP/1.1
       HOST: relying-party.example.org
       Content-Type: application/x-www-form-urlencoded

       response=eyJhbGciOiJFUzI1NiIs...9t2LQ

   Below is a non-normative example of the decrypted payload of the JWT contained in the ``response``, before base64url encoding.
 The ``vp_token`` parameter value corresponds to the format used when the DCQL query language is used in the presentation request.

   .. code-block:: json

       {
         "state": "3be39b69-6ac1-41aa-921b-3e6c07ddcb03",
         "vp_token": {
           "personal id data": "eyJhbGciOiJFUzI1NiIs...PT0iXX0",
           "wallet attestation": "eyJhbGciOiJFUzI1NiIs...NTi0XG"
         }
       }

 **Steps 21-25 (RP Checks)**: The Relying Party verifies the Authorization Response, extracts the Wallet Attestation to establish trust with the Wallet Solution.
 It then extracts the Digital Credentials and attests trust with the Credentials Issuer and the Wallet Instance's proof of possession of the presented Digital Credentials.
-Finally, the Relying Party verifies the revocation status of the presented Digital Credentials as described in :ref:`Digital Credential Revocation and Suspension`.
+Finally, the Relying Party verifies the revocation status of the presented Digital Credentials as described in :ref:`credential-revocation:Digital Credential Revocation and Suspension`.
 If all previous verifications yelded positive result, the Relying Party updates the User session.

 **Steps 26-27 or 28 (Relying Party Response)**: The Relying Party provides to the Wallet Instance the response about the presentation, which informs the User.